caro46/Tetraploid_project/Sex_linked_region.md

 - Maybe easier to have 1st a better assembly than trying to include *X. mellotropicalis* in the same paper as *Hymenochirus* and *Pipa*.

 - For now 2 chromosomes seem maybe interesting chr.
 08 (XY) and chr.
 07 (ZW)

+**Other notes**

+- Also run using the `.tab` produced by BE.
+Got similar results.

+## Using the assembly from Allpaths
+### Why it can be better:

+*Compared to DBG2OLC assembly:*

+I am worried about the chimerical issues that our `DBG2OLC` assembly could have right now (in theory should be pretty low see computational methods of [Zimin et al. 2016](https://www.biorxiv.org/content/biorxiv/early/2016/07/26/066100.full.pdf)).
+And gap creating because of low quality of long reads.
+Using the `Allpaths` assembly should increase the confidence.
+The `Allpaths` assembly is more fragmented but in theory more accurate.

+*Compared to directly mapping the reads onto X. tropicalis*

+Considering we have a tetraploid, mapping the reads onto a diploid can caused various issues that should be reduced using the own assembly from the same species.